alefais/windflow-applications/FraudDetection/README.md

 <b>NB:</b> Running the application as `./main_heavy_source --help` or as `./main_light_source --help` visualizes all the parameter options.

-<b>NB:</b> It is possible to set `FF_BOUNDED_BUFFER` macro in the provided Makefile in order to use bounded queues instead of the default unbounded ones.
+<b>NB:</b> It is possible to set `FF_BOUNDED_BUFFER` FastFlow macro in the provided Makefile in order to use bounded queues instead of the default unbounded ones.

+<b>NB:</b> The current implementation exploits the chaining of the operators supported by WindFlow.
+Chaining can be performed only if the operators have the same parallelism degree, in which case the chained operators will be executed within the same thread.
+In the FraudDetection topology <strong>predictor</strong> and <strong>sink</strong> are chained together if it is possible (if they have the same parallelism degree).